 |Salterns Way||11 miles (18 km)||This super short cycle ride takes you along the Chichester Channel from Chichester to the sand dunes of East Head.
 The route starts near the centre of Chichester and follows minor roads and off road tracks through Birdham and West Wittering before finishing near the beach at East Head.
 You will pass attractive marinas and pretty villages while also enjoying terrific views of Chichester Harbour and Hayling Island.|

-|Seven Sisters Country Park||3 miles (5.5 km)||Explore nearly 700 acres of parkland and coast on this delightful route through the South Downs.
+|Seven Sisters Country Park||3 miles (5.5 km)||Explore nearly 700 acres of parkland and coast on this delightful circular walk through the South Downs.
 The Country Park is named after the famous Seven Sisters chalk cliffs on the Sussex Heritage Coast.
 On the route you will enjoy fabulous views of the Cuckmere river before heading towards the beautiful coastline.|

-There are a number of footpaths and trails in the Park - further information and trail maps can be found in the Visitor Centre.
+There are a number of other footpaths and trails in the Park - further information and trail maps can be found in the Visitor Centre.
 Cycling is permitted on the valley floor and there is a concrete track which offers access to the beach.
 Mountain biking is also popular in Friston Forest so much of this area is great for cyclists as well as walkers.
 View Full Details>>

-|Shinewater Country Park||2 miles (3 km)||Shinewater Park is located near Eastbourne.
+|Shinewater Lake Park||2 miles (3 km)||Shinewater Park is located near Eastbourne.
 It has two large lakes and well surfaced cycling and walking paths.
 There's plenty of wildlife to see with moorhen, coot, reed bunting and great crested grebe near the lakes.
 View Full Details>>|

 |Tilgate Country Park||4 miles (6 km)||Tilgate Country Park is a popular large park and forest area in Crawley, Sussex.
 Here you'll find stunning lakes, lawns, gardens and miles of woodland and bridleways.
 View Full Details>>|